c85/Back-End-Development-Pictures/README.md

 ![](images/image21.png){width="8.429166666666667in"
 height="4.068054461942257in"}

-about:blank 7/9

-9/4/23, 8:00 PM about:blank 7.
-Since there is no one else on your team, accept the pull request, merge it, and delete the branch.
+7. Since there is no one else on your team, accept the pull request, merge it, and delete the branch.

 ![](images/image22.png){width="7.7625in"
 height="4.044444444444444in"}